ADirin/DataBase_Solution/Week 1/Lecture_1.md

 ## Introduction
 Understanding database performance is critical for ensuring efficiency, scalability, and reliability in database systems.
 This guide provides a structured and practical overview of concepts, tools, and methodologies used to simulate and analyze database performance.
 Whether you are a developer, database administrator, or performance engineer, this material will help you grasp key concepts and techniques.

+   - ### Potential scenario:
+      - An e-commerce platform is experiencing slow performance during peak shopping periods, such as Black Friday sales.
+The database is struggling to handle the large number of concurrent users,       high transaction volume, and complex queries for product searches, order processing, and inventory management.

+To identify the root cause and optimize the database, a performance simulation is conducted.
 ---

 ## Table of Contents